 PTA charts the hearing sensitivity for a standard frequency which lies between 250 and 8000Hz.
 PTA also charts for the high frequency which ranges from 8000 to 20000Hz.
 The result of audiometry is known as an audiogram.

 MRI is abbreviated as Magnetic Resonance Imaging.
-It is used to plot the image of a body part in details.
-Basically, MRI is used for the congenital hearing loss.
+It is used to plot the image of a body part in detail.
+MRI is used for congenital hearing loss.

 It is used to diagnose the inner ear when there is an alteration in the shape of the inner ear or damage to hair cells.
 They are also used to recognize the tumor, damage to hearing loss due to bacterial infection.